Season-ticket seats start at $20 for Seattle Dragons XFL games at CenturyLink Field

-Season ticket prices are out for the Seattle Dragons, the XFL team that will begin play in February at Century Link Field, and over 70 percent of the season tickets will be $45 or less per game and 27 percent will be $25 0r less.
+Season ticket prices have been set for the Seattle Dragons, the XFL team that will begin play in February at Century Link Field, and more than 70 percent of the season tickets will be $45 or less per game; 27 percent will be $25 or less.

 “Affordability is a critical aspect of what we are doing,” said Ryan Gustafson, president of the Dragons, who will play five regular-season home games.
 “We want to make our game accessible to all fans.”